 The day after, April 20, 1995

 They next morning as usual I turned on the television to watch the morning news while I dressed for work.
 I can’t believe now that I wondered if there would be any news of the bombing on national television; it had dominated our local news the evening before.

-They interviewed a doctor from St Anthony Hospital, just down the street from the Murrah Building- he was one of my medical school professors, the first time someone I knew personally was on national television.
+They interviewed a doctor from St Anthony Hospital, just down the street from the Murrah Building- he was one of my medical school professors.
+I couldn’t believe someone I knew was on national television.

 In the following days, weeks and months we learned all the details about the bombing- the perpetrators, the victims, the rescuers, the survivors.

-My husband and I visited the site after the wreckage was imploded, when the site was fenced off.
-The fence became a makeshift memorial, as people left mementos of all kinds- dolls, stuffed animals, photos, pictures, flowers, crafts, flags, shirts, letters.
-We have visited again since the official memorial and the museum were established on April 19, 2000.
+My husband and I visited the site after the building was imploded, when the grounds were fenced off.
+The fence had become a makeshift memorial, as people left mementos of all kinds- dolls, stuffed animals, photos, pictures, flowers, crafts, flags, shirts, and letters.
+We visited again when the official memorial and the museum were established on April 19, 2000.

 a long section of the original fence has been left intact, as well as parts of the original federal building wall.